apache/zookeeper/README.md

 # Contributing
 We always welcome new contributors to the project!
 See [How to Contribute](https://cwiki.apache.org/confluence/display/ZOOKEEPER/HowToContribute) for details on how to submit patch through pull request and our contribution workflow.

+IMPORTANT:
+            I think this project should have includes build.gradle files so anyone can launch it on any machine after successful launch on personal device the contributer will able to make changes in the project which are neccessory to be change.
+What about newer version of Android Studio 4.0.1